majadul1989/shell_script_AMPP/Readme.md

 # Phpmyadmin version
 ```
 PMA_VERSION = "5.2.1" // You can set your choice
+You can access phpMyAdmin at http://$TARGET_SERVER/phpmyadmin
+Username: shell
+Password: PASSWORD
 ```

 # php & mysql version
 ```
 version: latest // You can set your choice
+Mysql access by
+Username: shell
+Password: PASSWORD
 ```
 ## Note: